qdrant/landing_page/qdrant-landing/content/articles/hf-spaces-demo.md

 Enter `QDRANT_API_KEY` and `QDRANT_HOST_URL` as secret names and respected values in the form.

 Now we are ready for deploying the app.
 HF Spaces deploys from the branch named `main` so we will first checkout that branch.
-Ten, we will push to the remote named `hf`, which we added in step 1, instead of `origin`.
+Then, we will push to the remote named `hf`, which we added in step 1, instead of `origin`.

 ```shell